CptDoraemon/boilerplate-react-redux-mui/README.md

-My boilerplate: \n
+My boilerplate:
-created with React-create-app \n with basic setup of Redux, React Router and MaterialUI
+created with React-create-app
+with basic setup of Redux, React Router and MaterialUI